Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 ---
 layout: post
 author: HanSuai, Hong
-title: "Applied Data Science Project Documentation - "
+title: "Product Recommendation System for Sephora Online Store"
 categories: ITD214
 ---
 # Project Background

+This work is a part of a group project module from Nanyang Polytechnic Singapore's Specialist Diploma in Business & Big Data Analytics.
+- Project module : ITD214 - Applied Data Science Project
+- Group 5 : Applying Data Science to Improve/Optimize Skincare Business Model Through Customer Reviews

 The beauty industry is constantly evolving, with shifting consumer preferences, emerging market trends, and increasing competition.
-To maintain a strong market position, Sephora Products must leverage data-driven strategies to enhance customer experience and drive business growth.
+To maintain a strong market position, Sephora Products must leverage on AI strategies to enhance customer experience and drive its business growth.

 This project focuses on utilizing customer insights, product performance data, and market trends for SEPHORA to gain a deeper understanding of customer behavior and industry dynamics.
-By analyzing purchasing patterns, customer feedback, and engagement metrics, Sephora can make informed decisions that improve product offerings, optimize marketing strategies, and refine pricing structures.
+By analyzing purchasing patterns, customer feedback, and engagement metrics, Sephora can make use of those data to improve product offerings, optimize marketing strategies, and refine pricing structures.
 A data-driven approach ensures the brand remains responsive to consumer demands while maximizing operational efficiency and profitability.
 <p align="center">
 <img src="https://hansuai-hong.github.io/assets/0.png" alt="Description" width="800" height="600">
 </p>